stevenchiu30801/stevenchiu30801.github.io/source/_posts/Hexo-with-GitHub-Page.md

 date: 2020-07-29 11:55:45
 tags:
     - Hexo
-    - Setup
 ---

-My original blog is written with [Octopress](http://octopress.org/) and then I migrated to [Hexo](https://hexo.io/).
+My original blog has been written with [Octopress](http://octopress.org/) and then I migrated to [Hexo](https://hexo.io/).
 This post guides one to build up a blog with Hexo. <!-- more -->

 # Prerequisite